Baalbek's Impossible Stones

 Why here?
 Why these specific stones, at this specific scale, in this specific place?

 The most compelling mainstream answer is that it was a regional statement of imperial power at a site that already held enormous local religious significance — Rome building bigger than whatever came before, as it always did.
 That explanation is reasonable.
-It's also slightly unsatisfying.
+It's also where the answer stops and the question starts again.

 Whether those choices were made by Rome, by someone before Rome, or by someone we haven't yet identified, the stones themselves demand something from you when you stand next to them.
 They're there.
 They exist.
 And they are, by any reasonable measure, extraordinary.

 Go if you can.
 The valley air is cool and the site is walkable.
 Six columns still stand against the Lebanese sky.
-Whatever put them there, they are worth the trip.
+Go stand under them, next to stones nobody has fully explained, and let the place ask you its question directly: why here?

 Track the 1 site from this post on your map.